alxbl/segfault/source/_posts/anatomy-of-a-modern-spa-part-i.md

 formats.
 You can think of webpack as the pipeline that processes and transforms all of your assets so that they are ready for public consumption.
-These transformations include removing comments, reducing the code's size and removing unused code from your application.
-Webpack also compresses your multiple code files into one or more bundles that aim to reduce the number of files that need to be sent from the server to the client.
+These transformations include removing comments, reducing the code's size and removing unused code from your application. webpack also compresses your multiple code files into one or more bundles that aim to reduce the number of files that need to be sent from the server to the client.
 This translates to less connections and thus faster page load times.